Inspiring active and engaged citizens, exceptional public servants, and leaders who value compromise.

 "The aura of President Ford is in these halls."
 General Brent Scowcroft

-President Ford's legacy is very much alive here at the Ford School, and we simply could not be more proud to bear his name.
+President Ford's legacy is very much alive here at the Ford School, and we are proud to bear his name.
 The values that distinguished him remain so relevant to policy students: his lifelong commitment to principled public service, his integrity, and his ability to reach across the aisle to forge consensus.

 President Ford's closest friends remember him as an honest man, committed to genuine public service.
 One of those friends is Sanford Weill, who shares the namesake of our academic building with his wife Joan, and was the former CEO and chairman of Citigroup, Inc. In 2000 the Citi Foundation (formerly known as the Citigroup Foundation) generously endowed the Citi Foundation Lecture Series, honoring President Ford’s long affiliation with Citigroup, Inc. and his leadership in public policy.
 The lectureship brings prominent policymakers from the national and international arenas to the Ford School each year to engage students and faculty in dialogue and to give a public address.